IO-Design-Team/fixer/README.md

 ```

 This example adds placeholder doc comments to all public members.
-This would be useful if you just enabled the `public_member_api_docs` in a large project with minimal existing documentation.
+This would be useful if you just enabled the `public_member_api_docs` analysis option in a large project with minimal existing documentation.